ENZ048/business-card-analyzer/frontend/README.md

-# Business Card Analyzer Frontend
+# Super Scanner Frontend

-A premium, techy-looking React + Tailwind frontend for a Business Card OCR application with advanced features and modern UI design.
+A premium, techy-looking React + Tailwind frontend for a Super Scanner OCR application with advanced features and modern UI design.

 ## Features